reversesigh/cosmos_node-initial_setup/04_config_node.md

 `sed -i -e "s/^pruning-keep-every *=.*/pruning-keep-every = \"$pruning_keep_every\"/" app.toml && \`
 `sed -i -e "s/^pruning-interval *=.*/pruning-interval = \"$pruning_interval\"/" app.toml`

-It's time to edit `app.toml` if you need to enable, disable, or edit ports for LCD and gRPC.
+It's time to edit `app.toml` if you need to enable, disable, or edit ports for API and gRPC.
 Also be mindful of minimum gas fees, especially if you are a valiadtor.
 Refer to [official docs](https://github.com/cosmos/gaia/blob/main/docs/hub-tutorials/join-mainnet.md) for more information.
 To get started open the `app.toml` file.

 `nano ~/.gaia/config/app.toml`